Tenjin25/NCPoliticalMap/README.md

   - If you prefer explicit state scoping for the statewide panel (e.g., only show statewide results for NC when `currentContest.data.state === 'NC'`), we can add a strict whitelist check — currently the unified UI favors display-but-hide-out-of-state labels by default.

   If you'd like, I can also add a short example JSON file for a judicial contest to the `examples/` folder and update the migration scripts to validate candidate arrays on ingest.
+### November 13, 2025
+- Fixed the 2018 Supreme Court election aggregation logic so that the Anglin votes are counted as other candidates instead of being merged with Jackson's.
+Chris Anglin was the other "republican" in that race, and it wasn't being aggregated correctly before I caught the discrepancy, cross-referencing it with Wikipedia and Ballotpedia.

 ## FAQ